yangcheng99/BC-Dog-Anxiety-Detection-Project/README.md

 ```

-We then use scenedetect to convert input videos to output images(Command line):
+We then use scenedetect to convert input videos to output images.
+Since we need to compare consective frames, we need to use the method "detect-content".
+This can be done through(Command Line):
 ```
 scenedetect -i video.mp4 detect-content save-images
 ```